 This particular tour takes place during late spring and visits Norwegian and Swedish fjells and forests.
-Hopping from one area to another, we visit each landscape home to its own striking mammal and bird species: Muskox, Arctic Fox, Siberian Jay, Long-tailed Skua, lek of Great snipe, Brown Bear and even Wolverine.
+Hopping from one area to another, we visit each landscape home to its own striking mammal and bird species: Muskox, Arctic Fox, Siberian Jay, Long-tailed Skua and a lek of Great Snipe.
 All these species and areas in one trip makes for a truly unique combination in European ecotourism with very good photograpic opportunities.

 A Norwegian national park located in the high mountain area of Dovre and Sunndalsfjella preserving an intact alpine ecosystem.
 It is a core area for Wild Reindeer, one of the main reasons for the creation and demarcation of the protected areas in Dovre.
 Key parts of the park host population of Musk Ox and Polar Fox.